Cozy Peach Kitchen

 • Veggies: You can add about 1 cup of veggies before you start having leftover egg mixture.
 Try zucchini, diced yellow onion or mushrooms.
 Try sautéing the veggies before adding them to enhance their flavor.

-• Protein: You can add crumbles of your favorite veggie sausage (Morningstar or Beyond Meat are my go-tos) or tempeh bacon for extra protein.
+• Protein: You can add crumbles of your favorite veggie sausage (Morningstar or Beyond Meat are my go-tos) or smoked tempeh for extra protein.
 Cook the sausages and crumble them before adding to the muffin tins.

 • Paper muffin liners can be used in place of oil if desired.
 I prefer oil because I don't like the muffin liners getting stuck into the egg.